CAIS-ACSI/cais-community/content/talk/FIMS2020.6Pard/index.md

 location: www.zoomlinkwillbehere.com

-abstract: "I plan to provide my preliminary thoughts from my Qualifying Exams reading list, where I'm reading about Teen K-Pop Fandoms and the gap this research area can fill in the body of LIS Fan Studies literature.
-I'll also be looking at how this ties in to LIS through the notion of public libraries as "Arbiters of Taste"."
+abstract: I plan to provide my preliminary thoughts from my Qualifying Exams reading list, where I'm reading about Teen K-Pop Fandoms and the gap this research area can fill in the body of LIS Fan Studies literature.
+I'll also be looking at how this ties in to LIS through the notion of public libraries as "Arbiters of Taste".

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.